 Bupleurum rotundifolium (Thorow-wax): East Kent, 1950 or later, TQ94 in BSBI database; West Kent, 1906 L.C.C.
-Botany Dept at Eynsford, although the species almost certainly persisted longer in the latter area; and a casual was seen, probably from a wild flower seed mix, at Grosvenor & Hilbert Parks, Tunbridge Wells in 2015; also escapes from cultivation in arable near Patrixbourne in 2016 and onto an Eynsford pavement in 2018.
+Botany Dept at Eynsford, although the species almost certainly persisted longer in the latter area; and a casual was seen, probably from a wild flower seed mix, at Grosvenor & Hilbert Parks, Tunbridge Wells in 2015; also escapes from cultivation in arable near Patrixbourne in 2016, onto an Eynsford pavement in 2018 and on a spoil heap at Oare, 2019.